-Description - Project-wide SSH keys are stored in Compute/Project-meta-data.
-Project wide SSH keys can be used to login into all the instances within project.
-Using project-wide SSH keys eases the SSH key management but if compromised, poses the security risk which can impact all the instances within project.
+Description - Project-wide SSH keys are stored in Compute/project metadata.
+Project wide SSH keys can be used to login into all the instances within a project.
+Using project-wide SSH keys ease the SSH key management; but if compromised, these pose a security risk which can impact all the instances within the project.